-Police can enter your home without warrant or permission to enter in a few different cases.
+Police can enter your home without a warrant or permission to enter in a few different cases.
 The first is if you were outside engaging with the police and ran into your home.
-This is quite common – you cannot simply outrun them.
-What police cannot do, typically, is go door to door looking for someone if they aren’t sure what house he went into in the first place.
+This is quite common - you cannot simply outrun them.
+What police cannot do, typically, is going door to door looking for someone if they aren’t sure what house he went into in the first place.

 Police can enter a home without permission if they believe that someone is being seriously injured or getting killed.
-They need to enter to provide emergency aid to those inside.
+They need to enter to provide emergency aid to those insides.
 This can happen if they see someone in distress, someone outside heard a gunshot or someone screaming, or someone dialed 911.

 In terms of drug trafficking cases, the police are able to enter your home if they have reasonable grounds to believe that there is evidence within your home for drug trafficking.
 For example, they found many marijuana plants outside, your car is filled with equipment, or they can see it from the open door.